Trillium ovatum

-Trillium ovatum, the Pacific trillium, also known as the western wakerobin, western white trillium, or western trillium, is a species of flowering plant in the family Melanthiaceae.
-It is found in western North America, from southern British Columbia and the tip of southwestern Alberta to central California, east to Idaho and western Montana.
-There is an isolated population in northern Colorado and southern Wyoming.

-T. ovatum is the most widespread and abundant trillium in western North America.
-It is the only pedicellate-flowered Trillium species found within its range.
-The type specimen for this species was gathered by Meriwether Lewis in 1806 along the Columbia River during the return trip of the Lewis and Clark Expedition.
+Trillium ovatum, commonly known as the Pacific trillium, western wakerobin, western white trillium, or western trillium, is a species of flowering plant in the family Melanthiaceae.
+It is the most widespread and abundant trillium in western North America.
+Its type specimen was gathered by Meriwether Lewis during the return trip of the Lewis and Clark Expedition in 1806.

 Description

 The most widespread of the western North American trilliums, Trillium ovatum varies greatly within its range.
 Despite this, T. ovatum closely resembles the eastern T. grandiflorum.
 Apart from geographic location, the two species are not easily distinguished.

-T. ovatum is a perennial herbaceous plant that spreads by means of underground rhizomes.
+Trillium ovatum is a perennial herbaceous plant that spreads by means of underground rhizomes.
 At maturity, each plant has one or two flowering scapes, each 20 to 50 cm in length.
-The specific epithet ovatum means “egg-shaped,” which refers to the petals, not the leaves.
+The specific epithet ovatum means "egg-shaped", which refers to the petals, not the leaves.
 The latter are generally ovate-rhombic, 7 to 12 cm long by 5 to 20 cm wide.

 The flower sits on a pedicel 2 to 6 cm in length.
 The sepals are 15 to 50 mm long and 6 to 20 mm wide, while the petals are 15 to 70 mm long and 10 to 40 mm wide.
 Typically the flower opens white and becomes pink with age, but in the Smith River Canyon area of northern California and southern Oregon, the petals become almost barn-red.

 Taxonomy

+Trillium ovatum was first described by the German–American botanist Frederick Traugott Pursh in 1813.
+The type specimen for this species was gathered by Meriwether Lewis along the Columbia River during the return trip of the Lewis and Clark Expedition in 1806.

-In addition to Trillium ovatum Pursh, the following infraspecific taxa are accepted by the World Checklist of Selected Plant Families:
+As of April 2024, the following varieties are accepted by Plants of the World Online in addition to Trillium ovatum Pursh: